Bet You Can't Wear Just One Bead Layering Bracelet

 So, the bracelets are truly safe to wear all of the time.

-2017 they traveled to Cancun, and as you can see, they are perfect.
-Even after the exposure to the sea, sand, water and the humidity from the beach/tropical air.
+In 2017 they traveled to Cancun, and as you can see, they are perfect.
+Even after the exposure to the sea, sand, water, and the humidity from the beach/tropical air.

 They even traveled to the snow in Mammoth Lakes, Ca. Of course, one image shows a few different styles and designs but the same basic bead bracelets are still being worn, just some more bracelets are added or switched out.

 There also is no limit to the number of bracelets that you can wear at once.